The Nulling Interferometry Cryogenic Experiment (NICE): Architecture, requirements, and preliminary warm precursor results: Requirements

 The scientific yield of the LIFE mission depends critically on the capability to collect planet photons with low loss.
 We define the photon conversion efficiency (PCE) of LIFE as the number of planet photons detected on the science detector, divided by the number of planet photons entering the primary apertures.
 Our reference design\cite{Glauser_2024,Dannert_2025_How} currently assumes four collectors with \SIrange{3}{4}{\m} mirrors, a characterization campaign of five years, a 1:5 ratio between calibration time and science time, and a PCE of \SI{3.5}{\percent}.
 The reference PCE will likely increase in the future, but is expected to stay in a range between \SIrange{3.5}{10}{\percent}, depending on the targeted optical design and assumptions on the exoplanet population.

 To set a PCE requirement on NICE, we must account for the systems that are represented in NICE, and the systems that are not represented in NICE, such as the primary mirror, the beam transport to the beam combiner, a first stage of correction optics, and the cross-combiner that is used inside a four-beam Double-Bracewell instrument.
-Since we can test and characterize NICE in the lab, while the remaining system has not been experimentally verified, we chose to put a conservative \SI{20}{\percent} PCE requirement on NICE, stricter than what would be justified by a simple throughput budget.
+Since we can test and characterize NICE in the lab, while the remaining system has not been experimentally verified, we chose to put a conservative \SI{20}{\percent} PCE requirement on NICE.
 Optimizing sensitivity even beyond this requirement is an ambition strongly worth pursuing, as gains in throughput can relax other parameters and reduce mission cost.\cite{Ireland_2024}.
 We further break the PCE requirement down into a requirement on the throughput of the optics (\SI{34}{\percent}) and a requirement on the quantum efficiency (QE) of the detector (\SI{60}{\percent}).
+A preliminary throughput budget is shown in \cref{sec::nice1_throughput-budget}.